mihaip/infinite-mac/README.md

 ## Development

+This project uses submodules, use `git clone --recursive https://github.com/mihaip/infinite-mac.git` to clone it (or run `git submodule update --init --recursive` if you have an existing checkout).

 Common development tasks, all done via `npm run`:

--   `start`: Run local dev server (will be running at http://localhost:3127)
+-   `start`: Run local dev server (will be running at http://localhost:3127).
--   `import-basilisk-ii`: Copy generated WebAssembly from a https://github.com/mihaip/macemu checkout (assumed to be in a sibling directory to this repo).
+-   `import-basilisk-ii`: Copy generated WebAssembly from the https://github.com/mihaip/macemu submodule.
 -   `import-basilisk-ii-data`: Variant of the above for the data files.
 Also imports other disk images and extracted files from `Library/` into the main disk image and chunks it for serving.

 Common deployment tasks (also done via `npm run`)